modelfoxdotdev/modelfox/crates/www/content/blog/writing_the_fastest_gbdt_library_in_rust/post.md

   width="100%"
 />

-Instead, we can parallelize over chunks of rows and make sure we have enough chunks so that each core has some work to do.
+In this situation, we can parallelize over chunks of rows instead and make sure we have enough chunks so that each core has some work to do.

 <img
   src="features_matrix_row_wise.png"